rikki-iki/recipes/meat/chicken_in_red_wine.md

 ## Method

+In a mortar and pestle, mash the anchovies, sugar and garlic gloves with a pinch of coarse salt.
+Add olive oil and balsamic vinegar and mix until emulsified.

-Combine ingredients in bowl and marine the chicken for at least 30 mins.
+Combine with remaining ingredients in bowl and marine the chicken for at least 30 mins.

 Fry the chicken and serve with mashed potato and green veg.